teobresums/gwevents/howto.md

 $ ls -h GWYYMMDD.tgz # check how big is the tarball
 ```

-and be sure the tarball is smaller than, say 20M (but typical size should be 1-2M).
+and be sure the tarball is smaller than, say, 20M (but typical size should be 2M).

 Then, create a folder with the event's name in the `gwevents` repo and copy there the data: